GooberHeads6297/AllTheThingsMod-Minecraft-Forge-1.18.2-/README.md

 Mod returns old ore back into the game

-I soon will make differnt version compatible with this mod.
+I soon will make differnt versions compatible with this mod.